SERAC-SGM/rainfall-42/level03/README.md

         0x08048519 <+117>:	ret
     End of assembler dump.

 The main simply calls the v function.
-It simply prints back the characters read from the stdin with printf.
+It prints back the characters read from the stdin with printf.

 We can also see a check that will run a shell if the value is set to 0x40 (hex) / 64 (dec), but we can't interact with it directly.